Buying an annuity

 When it comes to annuities, taking the time to research your options and seek professional advice are both important.

 But once you have decided an annuity is the right option for you, there are other things worth spending some time on.

-For example, did you know that that this is one instance where smoking or carrying a bit of excess weight could actually increase the amount of money you receive?
+For example, did you know that this is one instance where smoking or carrying a bit of excess weight could actually increase the amount of money you receive?